Data Privacy & Cookie Policy

 • To comply with our legal obligations, to protect our rights and interests, such as to resolve any disputes, enforce our Terms of Service, or to respond to legal process

-• To count and recognize visitors to our Websites and various Site features and better understand how users access and use our Sites and Z-Wave products and services;
+• To count and recognize visitors to our Websites and various Services features and better understand how users access and use our Services and Z-Wave products and services;

 • To support Website performance, perform Website analytics, enhance Website navigation, and improve our web design and functionality; and